 Shops and amenities

 Marston Valley will provide substantial new employment opportunities in three main forms – up to 30 hectares of employment land, small scale employment opportunities within the community hubs and job opportunities from the other uses including the schools, hotels, and shops.
-We are keen to hear the views of local employers about what sorts of premises you’re looking for over the next 20 years to grow your businesses – take part in the discussions.
+We are keen to hear the views of local employers about what sorts of premises you’re looking for over the next 20 years to grow your businesses.

 Transport and access